PřF:FA602 Biophys. asp. of struct, biol. - Course Information

 - Extent and Intensity

 - 1/0/0.
 1 credit(s) (plus extra credits for completion).
 Type of Completion: k (colloquium).

 Department of Condensed Matter Physics - Physics Section - Faculty of Science

-Contact Person: Mgr.
+Contact Person: doc.
+Mgr.
 Karel Kubíček, PhD.

 - Knowledge of basics of biomolecular structural analysis (X-ray, NMR and CD spectroscopy, FRET, electron microscopy) and molecular biophysics.

 - The course is also offered to the students of the fields other than those the course is directly associated with.